springfall2008/batpred/README.md

   - car_charging_limit - The % limit the car is set to charge to, link to a suitable sensor.
 Default is 100%
   - car_charging_soc - The cars current % charge level, link to a suitable sensor.
 Default is 0%

 ### Customisation

-These are configuration items that you can modify to fit your needs:
+These are configuration items that you can modify to fit your needs, you can configure these in Home Assistant directly if user_config_enable is set to True

-  - timezone - Set to your local timezone, default is Europe/London (https://gist.github.com/heyalexej/8bf688fd67d7199be4a1682b3eec7568)
-  - battery_loss - The percent of energy lost when charing the battery, default is 0.05 (5%)
+  - battery_loss - The percent of energy lost when charging the battery, default is 0.05 (5%)
+  - battery_loss_discharge - The percent of energy lost when discharging the battery, default is 0.05 (5%)
   - battery_scaling - Scales the battery reported SOC Kwh e.g. if you set 0.8 your battery is only 80% of reported capacity.
 If you are going to chart this you may want to use predbat.soc_kw_h0 as your current status rather than the GivTCP entity so everything lines up
-  - days_previous - sets the number of days to go back in the history to predict your load, recommended settings are 7 or 1 (can't be 0).
-Can also be a list of days which will be averaged.
-Keep in mind HA default history is only 10 days.
-  - forecast_hours - the number of hours to forecast ahead, 48 is the suggested amount.
   - load_scaling - scales the load by a fixed percentage (default is 1.0, set up e.g. 1.2 if you want to add a % margin to your load)
   - pv_scaling - scales the PV data by a fixed percentage (default is 1.0 for no adjustment, set down e.g. 0.80 if you want to scale back)
   - pv_metric10_weight - adds in a pecentage weighting to the 10% PV forecast, recommended to take into account more worst case scenario (e.g. use 0.15 for 15% weighting)